nerab/paradeiser/README.md

         $ pom location macbook@01:23:45:67:89:0A "Your Label"

-The command defaults to --day.
-Alternative options are --week, --month or --year.
+The command defaults to `--day`.
+Alternative options are `--week`, `--month` or `--year`.
 Without a value, the argument assumes the current day / week / month / year.
-A date can be specified as argument, e.g. `pom report --day=2013-07-18`.
-Argument values are parsed with [Chronic](http://chronic.rubyforge.org/), which also enables symbolic values like `pom report --month="last month"`.
+The first day of the period can be specified as argument, e.g. `pom report --day=2013-07-18`.
+The period is parsed with [Chronic](http://chronic.rubyforge.org/), which also enables symbolic values like `pom report --month="last month"`.

+The efficiency is calculated (per location) from the number of successful vs. cancelled pomodori, together with the number and length of interruptions.
+Breaks are not counted towards efficiency.

 ### Verbose Reports (timesheet)